sorki/hnix-overlay/README.md

 Nix files and Haskell overlay containing Hnix packages and surrounding ecosystem.

-Warning: this is currently my `hnix` playground and will change very frequently.
+Warning: this is currently my `hnix` integration playground and will change very frequently, `master` will be kept buildable (at least with pinned `nixpkgs`) while things are not upstreamed, which should make this repo obsolete.

 ## Usage